RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps6.rst

    print s

+Think about assigning entropy scores to people instead of documents.
 If you were to compute information entropy scores for all the students you've met since enrolling at the University of Michigan, which of them has the highest entropy and why?

 .. activecode:: rr_7_2